Harriet Tubman Award

 Criteria and Selection

 To be considered for the award, you – and/or additional people involved in the situation that resulted in making a call to the National Human Trafficking Resource Center (NHTRC) or local law enforcement -- must be employed members of the trucking/travel plaza industry.
 You must be able to provide all the details requested for the event or situation you relate.
 These will be vetted by TAT’s award selection committee.
-The event or situation described must have taken place in the immediate 12-18 months prior to the month in which the award is given.
-If you’re a company employee, the executives of your company will be notified to set up an award presentation ceremony; TAT will issue a national press release; and you will be honored in TAT’s publications and on our website.
+For company employee winners, the executives of your company will be notified to set up an award presentation ceremony; you will be honored in TAT’s publications and on our website.
 If you’re an independent driver, you will be contacted to discuss how and when you’d like to receive the award.
-The press release and TAT promotion will still apply.
+TAT promotion will still apply.

 If you would like to be considered for this award or know someone who should be considered for this award, here are the steps you need to follow: